amzn/style-dictionary/docs/transforms.md

 **Name:** A name transform transform the name of a design token.
 You should really only be apply one name transformer because they will override each other if you use more than one.

 **Value:** The value transform is the most important as this is the one that changes the representation of the value.
-Colors can be turned into hex values, rgb, hsl, hsv, etc. Value transforms have a matcher function that filter which properties that transform runs on.
+Colors can be turned into hex values, rgb, hsl, hsv, etc. Value transforms have a matcher function that filter which tokens that transform runs on.
 This allows us to only run a color transform on only the colors and not every design token.

 ## Defining Custom Transforms
 You can define custom transforms with the [`registerTransform`](api.md#registertransform).
 Style Dictionary adds some [default metadata](tokens.md?id=default-design-token-metadata) to each design token to provide context that may be useful for some transforms.